gridsome/gridsome.org/docs/guide-comments.md

 Read more: [Disqus](https://disqus.com/)

 ## Staticman
-Staticman is an application that you connect to your Github repository which commits comments or any other type of user input to your site that you have configured.
+Staticman is an application that you connect to your GitHub repository which commits comments or any other type of user input to your site that you have configured.
 Read more: [Staticman](https://staticman.net/)